davidroeca/web-app-orchestration-talk/talk/talk.rst

       backend
     * After chatting with people and conducting my own research, I picked React since it seemed like an exciting new library with a lot of potential
-    * My coworker picked Python/Flask to develop the back-end since we were and still are a bit of a Python shop
+    * My coworker picked Python/Flask to develop the back-end since we're a Python shop
-    * In order to get up and running with the back-end, there was an extensive README and a couple of system database dependencies to install
+    * In order to get up and running with the back-end, there was an extensive README and a couple of system dependencies to install
     * The README also pointed the reader to a series of files that needed to be used for bootstrapping the API
     * As the project moved forward, the requirements piled up.